Shrink Wrap

 - Create shrink wrap

-- Preview with Simulation Mode
+- Preview with 3D Preview

 - Verify clearance is adequate